shinji29/full-stack-open-24/part1/courseinfo/README.md

 # Course information

-Simple web applicaton for understanding the core concepts of React
+A simple web app for understanding the core concepts of React.

 ## Start the application